-Description of Benefit In-Network You Pay Routine Eye Exam (1 per calendar year)Eye exam will include refraction and dilation \$0 Frames and Lens Package You have a choice of: Benefit toward the purchase and fitting of eyeglasses and pair of lenses or contact lenses at a network optical provider (per calendar year) OR - 1 pair(s) of select eyeglasses at no cost per calendar year.
+Description of Benefit You Pay Routine Eye Exam (1 per calendar year)Includes refraction \$0 Frames and Lens Package You have a choice of: Eyeglasses or contact lenses and fitting at a network optical provider (per calendar year) OR 1 pair(s) of select eyeglasses at no cost per year.
 Any additional upgrades to the select pair will be at your cost.
-Any amount over \$150 Ultraviolet protection and scratch resistant coating included on all eyeglass lenses at no charge.
+Eyeglasses will include ultraviolet protection and scratch resistant coating.
+Any amount over \$150